 Does the Writing Program sponsor fellowships or assistantships for graduate students?

-To learn more about eligibility and the application process, consult the Graduate Writing Fellows page on the Writing Place website.
-Applications to serve as a Graduate Writing Fellow during the subsequent academic year are available during spring quarter.
+To learn more about eligibility and the application process, consult the Graduate Assistantships page on the Writing Place website.
+Applications to serve as a Graduate Assistant during the subsequent academic year are available during spring quarter.